-The Department of Counseling provides personal counseling, career and life planning, testing, psychological services and social work services.
+The Department of Counseling provides personal counseling, career and life planning, testing, and psychological services.
 Counselors assist students with personal, educational, and career development issues and concerns.
-Counselors teach the freshman orientation course, UNIV 3005 Introduction to the University Way of Life, during the first Psychologists provide individual semester. therapy, crisis intervention, workshops and lectures on personal, emotional, and social growth topics.
-A social worker provides direct assistance to individuals, couples, and families who request direct intervention with personal problem solving skills in issues such as relationship with parents, communication, violence, marriage, pregnancy, and financial needs.
+Counselors teach the freshman orientation course, UNIV 3005 Introduction to the University Way of Life, during the first semester.
+Psychologists provide individual therapy, crisis intervention, workshops and lectures on personal, emotional, and social growth topics.
 Workshops are offered throughout the year to meet student needs.
 Topics such as stress management, assertiveness, personal and social growth, study skills, time management, and decision-making are discussed.